nailedinch/nailedinch/README.md

 I don't like describing my interests outside of a dialogue much and believe in chance encounters, so you'd better ask me personally if we have something else in common

 **current fandoms:**
-disco elysium, idv, deltarune, trigun, postal, fear and hunger, dmc, breaking bad...
+disco elysium, idv, deltarune, trigun, postal, fear and hunger, dmc, breaking bad... not to mention great plans and unfinished ones

 [movies](https://boxd.it/81CFL); cute space for a spotify link